 South African Nobel laureate Desmond Tutu said: “We should all have the right to express ourselves; all have the right to be heard.
 All have the right to be what we can be: to reach for the sky and touch the stars.
 No matter who we are, no matter whether we are man or woman, or rich or poor: My voice, my right.
 My voice counts.”
 In the end it should be love that matters; not person, orientation, gender, race, or physique.

-This post was written by T and edited by Rainer Ebert.
-T represents Boys of Bangladesh, a non-registered, non-funded, informal network of self-identified gay men in Bangladesh
+This post was written by Living large in little boxes and edited by Rainer Ebert.
+Living large in little boxes represents Boys of Bangladesh, a non-registered, non-funded, informal network of self-identified gay men in Bangladesh

 Universal Periodic Review (UPR): Bangladesh will be subject to Universal Periodic Review (UPR) on September 20.
 The UPR is a mechanism of the United Nations Human Rights Council (UNHRC) that will examine Bangladesh’s overall human rights performance during the last four and a half years.
 It will be the second UPR cycle, following the first one in 2009.
 The UPR aims at improving the human rights situation on the ground in each of the193 United Nations (UN) member states.
 Each UN member state is subjected to this review every four and a half years.
 The reason UPR is important for Bangladesh, or any state for that matter, is the opportunity for stakeholders to submit their own reports along with the one from the government.
 The mechanism has hence proved to be very popular and powerful in upholding the human rights of marginalized or disenfranchised groups.
 The author is invited by ILGA for the September Human Rights Council where the formal adoption of the UPR report of Bangladesh is taking place